-BYT’s inaugural true crime festival, Death Becomes Us, is this Saturday and Sunday, November 3 and 4.
+Like true crime?
+Don’t forget to grab your tickets to Death Becomes Us, our true crime festival!
+It will be in D.C. from November 8-10, 2019.
 Today we’re revisiting our interview with Damien Echols, one of the West Memphis Three.
 This interview originally ran November 4, 2016.

 This is not a conversation about the West Memphis Three.
 There are plenty of resources for that.
 This is a conversation about the way Damien Echols has lived his life and admittedly it’s a conversation that speaks to the curious teen in me.
 He practices magick and he does so in the truest way possible.
 How could I not have questions?
 This interview is for anyone who has ever bought candles, performed a ritual, and who believes in a little bit of magick.